Skip to main content

 One format per tool

-Each tool expects a different config file. braid compiles one standard into every format — .cursor/rules/ for Cursor, .claude/rules/ for Claude Code, copilot-instructions.md for Copilot — automatically.
+Each tool expects a different config path. braid compiles one standard into every format — .claude/skills/ for Claude Code, .cursor/skills/ for Cursor, .github/skills/ for Copilot — automatically.

 No team visibility